ravijainpro/ulogx/pages/about.md

 # About

 Welcome To UlogX.
 We write about Cyber SecuriTEA, Coffee and Life.
-You could expect Web application security, Mobile app security, API Security, IOT Security, Malware analysis, CVE CWE and Exploits, Research paper discussions, Proof of concepts & Writeups of Security flaws, Methodologies and techniques.
+You could expect Web application security, Mobile app security, API Security, Thick client, IOT Security, Malware analysis, CVE CWE and Exploits, Research paper discussions, Proof of concepts & Writeups of Security flaws, Methodologies and techniques.

-We also write about App development, Web development, API Development, Digital marketing, Analytics, Artificial Intelligence, IoT Development, Cloud computing, E-Learning, Tally TDL Development & absolutely anything in tech.
+We also write about App development, Web development, API Development, Digital marketing, Analytics, Artificial Intelligence, IoT Development, Cloud computing, E-Learning & absolutely anything in tech.
+For Security Services, visit https://mrpentester.com/

 UlogX has remained free and we intend to keep it free forever!
 We work on open source mission, to write on the platform, or drop a suggestion or ask to write us on something, go ahead and fill the contact form or contact us at contact@chillitray.com